Analysis - WTO risks its future by keeping Doha talks alive

 Without the WTO agreeing, what hope for side-deals?

-The simple answer is every WTO member has already signed separate deals affecting trade, often in a drive for regional integration, or to establish global rules in areas such as the trade in endangered species.
+The simple answer is almost every WTO member has already signed separate trade deals, often in a drive for regional integration, for example in telecoms or the trade in endangered species.

 The WTO says it is unfazed by regional agreements and says they will not distort world trade as long as there are enough of them.
 If everybody has preferences, nobody has preferences, Lamy says.